MarosLodnipeguh/NAI-machine-learning-basics/README.md

   NAI exercises solutions
 </h1>

-This repository contains solutions to the exercises for the NAI (Basics of AI/Machine Learning)
+This repository contains solutions to the exercises for the NAI (Basics of AI/Machine Learning) course during studies on PJAIT.

 ---